Honors Contract

 What is an Honors Contract?

-All contracts must be written, signed, and turned in by the end of the first week of classes, and copies furnished to the The Honors College Director, the department chairperson, and the student's advisor.
-Students fill out the attached form (blank copies are available from the Honors Office and website).
-The form stipulates what work above and beyond the standard course requirements makes the course an Honors experience, and indicates the criteria upon which the student's performance of the work will be evaluated.
+All contracts must be completed (including signatures) by the end of the first week of classes.
+The electronic form stipulates what work above and beyond the standard course requirements makes the course an Honors experience, and indicates the criteria upon which the student's performance of the work will be evaluated.
 Examples include:

 • Reading and writing assignments which extend qualitatively (and probably quantitatively as well) beyond regular course expectations.